 Sugar is taking a beating these days.
 Have you noticed?
 Studies left and right are accusing this sweet-talking Romeo of seducing us to a life of ruin and heartache.
 They've applied the words toxic, and poison.
 Is it really as bad they say?
-I'm not certain (and I'm not convinced they are, either; my sugar loving grandmother lived to the ripe old age of 93).
+I'm not certain (and I'm not convinced they are, either; my candy munching grandmother lived to the ripe old age of 93).
 But this I do know.
 Super refined corn sugar (aka HFCS) scares me.
 Not only because it cajoles our livers to convert the fructose to belly fat, but because it doesn't agree with me.
 Period.

-I knew this the first time I drank a margarita that made me balloon and bloat like a pregnant Demi Moore (and while I concur that Demi was superbly gorgeous in all her fecund glory, in all honesty, I do not desire to emulate such a look- or frankly, such a fertile state- at my tender age of post- let's say- fifty).
+I knew this the first time I drank a virgin margarita that made me balloon and bloat like a pregnant Demi Moore (and while I concur that Demi was superbly gorgeous in all her fecund glory, in all honesty, I do not desire to emulate such a look- or frankly, such a fertile state- at my tender age of post- let's say- fifty-something).
 So I took a gander at the label of margarita mix to be sure it was gluten-free.
 It was.

 But the second ingredient?